open-rmf/rmf-web/example-deployment/README.md

 .bin/minikube kubectl -- create configmap jwt-pub-key --from-file=jwt-pub-key.pub
 ```

-## ros2-bridge
+## rmf-server

 ### Build minimal RMF image

 We will need a minimal base image containing all the RMF messages.
-This image will be used to build the ros2-bridge image.
+This image will be used to build the rmf-server image.

 How you get this image will vary depending what version of RMF, and what extensions you are deploying it with.
-It is important that ros2-bridge is using the exact same message definitions as used by the deployment of RMF.
+It is important that rmf-server is using the exact same message definitions as used by the deployment of RMF.
 For this example, we assume that you built rmf_demos from source using the main branch, so we will build the messages from source as well.

 Get RMF source code